-In connection with the change of investment fund manager of the Funds from Tangerine Investment Management Inc., an affiliate of 1832 LP, to 1832 LP, the Manager appointed four new members to the Funds' IRC: Stephen J. Griggs (Chair), Steven Donald, Heather A. T. Hunter and Jennifer L. Witterick, each of whom is independent of the Manager.
-The prior members of the IRC were C. Ian Ross, Chair of the Independent Review Committee, Stephen J. Griggs and Cecilia Mo.
-Prior members of the IRC each received annual compensation of \$17,500, plus additional \$1,000 (\$2,000 for the Chair) for each meeting attended.
-Please see "Remuneration of Directors, Officers, Trustee and Members of the IRC" and "Fees and Expenses" for additional information regarding applicable compensation of the current IRC.
+In connection with the change of investment fund manager of the Funds from Tangerine Investment Management Inc., an affiliate of 1832 LP, to 1832 LP, effective April 1, 2024 the Manager appointed four new members to the Funds' IRC: Stephen Griggs (Chair), Steven Donald, Heather A. T. Hunter and Jennifer L. Witterick, each of whom is independent of the Manager.
+Prior to April 1, 2024, the members of the IRC were C. Ian Ross, Chair of the Independent Review Committee, Stephen J. Griggs and Cecilia Mo.

 The IRC prepares and files a report to securityholders each fiscal year that describes the IRC and its activities for securityholders as well as contains a complete list of the standing instructions.
 These standing instructions enable the Manager to act in a particular conflict of interest matter on a continuing basis provided the Manager complies with its policies and procedures established to address that conflict of interest matter and reports periodically to the IRC on the matter.
-This report to the securityholders is available on the Manager's website at tangerine.ca/investments or, at no cost, by contacting the Manager at tangerineinvestmentfunds@tangerine.ca.
+This report to the securityholders is available at tangerine.ca/investments or, at no cost, by contacting tangerineinvestmentfunds@tangerine.ca.

-The compensation and other reasonable expenses of the IRC will be paid out of the assets of the Fund, as well as out of the assets of the other investment funds for which the IRC may act as the independent review committee.
+The compensation and other reasonable expenses of the IRC will be paid out of the assets of the Funds, as well as out of the assets of the other investment funds for which the IRC may act as the independent review committee.
 The main component of compensation is an annual retainer fee.
 The chair of the IRC is entitled to an additional fee.
 Expenses of the IRC may include premiums for insurance coverage, travel expenses and reasonable out-of-pocket expenses.
 Please see "Remuneration of Directors, Trustee and Members of IRC" for additional information.